Prince Henry of the Netherlands (1820–1879): Legacy

 The Prins Hendrikkade, a major street in Amsterdam, was named after Prince Henry following his death in 1879.
 A bust of Henry stands on the street.

 The Prins Hendrik Stichting, a charity founded by Prince Henry in 1871 and named after him, provides care to sailors and their widows.

 In Luxembourg, an oak tree in Grünewald forest was planted and named after him following his death in 1879.
 The city of Luxembourg also has a street named after Henry, the Boulevard Prince-Henri.

+On the Caribbean island of St. Maarten, the eastern section of the Dutch side is officially called "Lower Prince's Quarter" and "Upper Prince's Quarter".
+The prince referred to is Henry, who was the first member of the house of Orange to visit the island in 1835.

 Honours

 He received the following orders and decorations: